MinecraftForge/Documentation/docs/gettingstarted/modfiles.md

 #### Features

 The features system allows mods to demand that certain settings, software, or hardware are available when loading the system.
-Currently, only the following features can be specified:
+When a feature is not satisfied, mod loading will fail, informing the user about the requirement.
+Currently, Forge provides the following features:

 Feature        | Description | Example
 :---:          | :---:       | :---